JanssenProject/jans/docs/script-catalog/person_authentication/other/fortinet/README.md

 # Fortinet - RADIUS server Authentication

-This document explains how to configure the Gluu Server so that when a user logs in, an authentication request is made to Fortinet's remote RADIUS (Remote Authentication Dial-In User Service) server which then validates the user name and password.
+This document explains how to configure the Gluu Server so that when a user logs in, an authentication request is made to Fortinet's remote RADIUS (Remote Authentication Dial-In User Service) server which then validates the username and password.

 ## Prerequisites